Security architecture · Updated 2026-05

 Transport & session security

-TLS 1.3 with HSTS preload.
-Strict CSP, COOP, CORP headers.
+TLS 1.3, the current internet security standard, with HSTS preload.
+Strict Content Security Policy, Cross-Origin Opener Policy, and Cross-Origin Resource Policy headers.
 SameSite=Strict cookies on operator sessions.
-Per-IP rate limits on auth, lockout after 5 failed login attempts.
+Per-IP rate limits on authentication, lockout after repeated failed login attempts.
 All session tokens are SHA-256 hashed at rest.

 4